schacon/why_i_love_github/README.md

 * It is pretty
 * It is easy to edit files
-* It is pretty easy to edit files
+* Therefore, it is pretty easy to edit files